meken/sql-partitioned-tables/README.md

 In this example scenario we'll be designing a solution that consists of two data stores.
 One _hot_ data store for keeping the most recent data, and a _warm_ data store for archival purposes.
-Depending on the requirements of your solution you can choose from different solutions, but for this example we'll consider RDMBSs for both data stores, albeit using different tiers for cost/performance optimizations.
+Depending on the requirements of your solution you can choose from different storage options, but for this example we'll consider RDMBSs for both data stores, albeit using different tiers for cost/performance optimizations.

 ## The solution architecture